Quasi-Isometric Reductions Between Infinite Strings: Abstract

 \section{Abstract}

-This paper studies the recursion-theoretic aspects of large-scale geometries of infinite strings, a subject initiated by Khoussainov and Takisaka (2017).
-We investigate several notions of quasi-isometric reductions between recursive infinite strings and prove various results on the equivalence classes of such reductions.
+This paper studies the recursion- and automata-theoretic aspects of large-scale geometries of infinite strings, a subject initiated by Khoussainov and Takisaka (2017).
+We first investigate several notions of quasi-isometric reductions between recursive infinite strings and prove various results on the equivalence classes of such reductions.
 The main result is the construction of two infinite recursive strings $\alpha$ and $\beta$ such that $\alpha$ is strictly quasi-isometrically reducible to $\beta$, but the reduction cannot be made recursive.
 This answers an open problem posed by Khoussainov and Takisaka.
+Furthermore, we also study automatic quasi-isometric reductions between automatic structures, and show that automatic quasi-isometry may be separable from general quasi-isometry depending on the growth of the automatic domain.